korem-lab/DEBIAS-M-Analysis/README.md

 # Benchmarking and analysis for DEBIAS-M

 Welcome to DEBIAS-M!
 DEBIAS-M is a computational methods designed to identify and correct for the predominant issue of sequencing bias in microbiome data.
-In this Codeocean capsule, we provide full code and data to replicate the analyses from the DEBIAS-M manuscript.
+In this copy of our Codeocean capsule, we provide full code and data to replicate the analyses from the DEBIAS-M manuscript.

 ## Code Walkthrough
 The entire analysis from this capsule can be executed by running the `code/run` script, which calls the necessary functions from within the `code` directory in the proper order.
 We structure the rest of the code directory analysis as follows: